-tend to get especially high ratings.
+Rubric InterpRes (Rating on Interpret Results) and TxtOrg (Rating on Text Organization) tend to get especially high ratings.
 That is because the median for both rubrics is 3, which is higher than the others.
 This implies that at least 50% of artifacts get score higher than 3 for these two rubrics.
-The mean for "InterpRes" is 2.49 and the mean for "TxtOrg" is 2.60, which are the top two highest among all rubrics.
+The mean for InterpRes is 2.49 and the mean for TxtOrg is 2.60, which are the top two highest among all rubrics.
 We can also see from the histogram that over 60 of artifacts score higher or equal to 3, which corresponds to what we have found in the statistics summary table.

 Across raters, we also assumed that ratings with values that are less than or equal to 2 for each rubrics are considered as low, and that ratings with values that are higher than 2 for each rubrics are considered as high.

-From the statistics summary table (See Table 5), the mean for all 3 raters are pretty similar, which are 2.35, 2.43 and 2.18, and the SD for all 3 raters are pretty similar too, which are all around 0.7.
+From the statistics summary table (See Table 5), the mean for all 3 raters are pretty similar, and the SD for all 3 raters are pretty similar too.
 Thus, the distribution of ratings given by each rater is pretty much indistinguishable from the other raters.